Omnissa data flow diagrams

 | Omni | Omni (hosted in AWS) is available in the following nine (9) regions worldwide:

 Depending on what console you are using to access Omni and the tool you are using, data processing may take place outside of your region.
-To prevent the processing of data outside of your region, Omnissa has an opt-in feature for Omni, Data Analysis, and Knowledge Search.
 See the data flow diagrams below for more information on where your data is processed. |

 | Data Analysis | Data Analysis (hosted in AWS) is available in the following nine (9) regions worldwide: